donkirkby/shibumi-games/docs/journal/index.md

 in a long game when I was first player.

 Now I think I understand enough to try adding a new set of game rules.

+### 21 Jun 2018 ###
+Spent a few nights fighting with the setup tools, and now the Shibumi Games project can use Alpha Zero General as a dependency.
+I can run Othello from the Shibumi Games project.

+Next step: implement Spline!

+### 25 Jun 2018 ###
+Implemented the rules of Spline, and tried playing human vs. human.

+Next step: write the neural network wrapper.